-•Ozone dose at the CWTP varied between 1.7 to 2.2 mg/L for March.

-•Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for March. •Cryptosporidium IT was maintained above 100% during the month.
-Off-spec water was less than 5%.
+- •Ozone dose at the CWTP varied between 2.2 to 2.7 mg/L for July. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for July. - Cryptosporidium IT was maintained above 100% during the month.
+Off-spec water was less than 5%. - The Wachusett Aqueduct Pump Station (WAPS) will improve redundancy in the MWRA water system.
+WAPS testing was initiated in June 2018 and continued through October 2018.
+Prior to and during WAPS testing, CWTP proactively increased the ozone dose and "CT achievement".
+This is visible in the top left graph.

-Treated Water - Disinfection, pH and Alkalinity Results March 2018
+Treated Water - Disinfection, pH and Alkalinity Results July 2019